 The Franklin County Project

-The Franklin County Project is an annual spring break service-learning program for UF students and faculty, as well as health professionals from Shands Hospital.
-The project engages the arts to adress the needs of Franklin County community members, particularly seafood industry workers.
+The Franklin County Project was an annual spring break service-learning program for UF students and faculty, as well as health professionals from Shands Hospital.
+The project engaged the arts to address the needs of Franklin County community members, particularly seafood industry workers.
 Each year over spring break, an interdisciplinary team of faculty, students, and healthcare professionals from the University of Florida Center for Arts in Medicine spend one week in Franklin County addressing healthcare needs, working on community development projects, and conducting health screenings.

 The Franklin County Project was developed as an extension of Arts in Healthcare for Rural Communities project, a multi-year project begun n 2008 and supported by the State of Florida Division of Cultural Affairs, the National Endowment for the Arts, and the Krege Foundation.
 The project was designed to create a working model for arts n healthcare programs in rural communities, and resulted in the implementation of the Weems Arts in Medicine program in Franklin County, as well as programs in ten other rural communities in Florida.